 The features of the proximal humerus in contribution to the glenohumeral articulation.

-The space between the humeral head and the acromion is often referred to as the suprahumeral space and includes several soft tissues which can be "pinched" if inadequate muscular action, ...
+The space between the humeral head and the acromion is often referred to as the suprahumeral space and includes several soft tissues which can be "pinched" if inadequate muscular action, decreased space, or ...